MartinChavez/HTML-CSS/README.md

 /*Inline-level tags*/
-/*Every tag that is not block-level, is called inline-level/ /*The content of this tags do not try to take the entire width of the container*/
+/*Every tag that is not block-level, is called inline-level/ /*The content of these tags do not take the entire width of the container */

 /*Examples of inline-level tags: */
 /* a, img , input, label*/